Time (magazine): 20th century

 Following Hadden's death in 1929, Luce became the dominant man at Time and a significant figure in the history of 20th-century media.
 According to Time Inc.: The Intimate History of a Publishing Enterprise 1923–1941 by Robert Elson, "Roy Edward Larsen ... was to play a role second only to Luce's in the development of Time Inc".
-In his book The March of Time, 1935–1951, Raymond Fielding also noted that Larsen was "originally circulation manager and then general manager of Time, later publisher of Life, for many years president of Time Inc., and in the long history of the corporation the most influential and important figure after Luce".
+In his book The March of Time, 1935–1951, Raymond Fielding noted that Larsen was "originally circulation manager and then general manager of Time, later publisher of Life, for many years president of Time Inc., and in the long history of the corporation the most influential and important figure after Luce".

-Around the time, they were raising $100,000 from wealthy Yale University alumni, including Henry P. Davison, partner of J.P.
+Around that time, they were raising $100,000 from wealthy Yale University alumni, including Henry P. Davison, partner of J.P.
 Morgan & Co., publicity man Martin Egan and J.P.
-Morgan & Co. banker Dwight Morrow; Henry Luce and Briton Hadden hired Larsen in 1922.
+Morgan & Co. banker Dwight Morrow.
+Henry Luce and Briton Hadden hired Larsen in 1922.
 Larsen was a Harvard University graduate, and Luce and Hadden were Yale graduates.
 After Hadden died in 1929, Larsen purchased 550 shares of Time Inc., using money he obtained from selling RKO stock he had inherited from his father, who was the head of the Benjamin Franklin Keith theater chain in New England.

-However, after Briton Hadden's death, the largest Time, Inc. stockholder was Henry Luce, who ruled the media conglomerate in an autocratic fashion; "at his right hand was Larsen", Time Inc.'s second-largest stockholder, according to Time Inc.: The Intimate History of a Publishing Enterprise 1923–1941.
-In 1929, Roy Larsen was also named a Time Inc. director and vice president.
+After Briton Hadden's death, the largest Time, Inc. stockholder was Henry Luce, who ruled the media conglomerate in an autocratic fashion.
+"At his right hand was Larsen", Time Inc.'s second-largest stockholder, according to Time Inc.: The Intimate History of a Publishing Enterprise 1923–1941.
+In 1929, Roy Larsen was named a Time Inc. director and vice president.
 J. P. Morgan retained a certain control through two directorates and a share of stocks, both over Time and Fortune.
 Other shareholders were Brown Brothers Harriman & Co., and the New York Trust Company (Standard Oil).